 TransAlta Place is a three-building Class A office complex constructed in 1965.
 Since 2000, the property has undergone over \$18.0 million in upgrades, including an 80-seat conference centre, market-style café, and private dining room.
-Located in the Beltline district of Calgary, the property is immediately south of the downtown central business district.
-TransAlta Place is comprised of 336,041 square feet of leasable area and is 100.0% occupied by TransAlta Corporation pursuant to a long-term lease expiring in 2023.
+Located in the beltline district of Calgary, the property is immediately south of the downtown central business district.
+TransAlta Place comprises 336,041 square feet of leasable area and is 100.0% occupied by TransAlta Corporation pursuant to a long-term lease expiring in 2023.
 TransAlta Corporation is Canada's largest non-regulated power generation and energy marketing company.
 TransAlta Place has 313 parking stalls for a ratio of 1.0 stall per 1,074 square feet of leasable area.

-Two MarketPointe, 4400-78th Street West, Bloomington, MN LEED Gold Triple Certified Energy Star
+Two MarketPointe, 4400-78th Street West, Bloomington, MN LEED Gold Triple Certified, Energy Star

 Two MarketPointe is an eight-storey Class A office building constructed in 2008.
-The building includes an on-site fitness facility, deli and convenience store and a full-service bar and upscale restaurant.
+The building includes an on-site fitness facility and a deli and convenience store.
 Located directly on the I-494 in Bloomington, part of the Twin Cities Area, where 155,000 cars pass per day, the property has excellent exposure.
-Two MarketPointe is comprised of 241,442 square feet of leasable area, plus 5.7 acres of excess land for later development.
-The property is 88.4% occupied by a mix of national and regional tenants.
-Two MarketPointe has 969 parking stalls for a ratio of 4.0 stalls per 1,000 square feet of leasable area.
+Two MarketPointe comprises 242,094 square feet of leasable area, plus 5.7 acres of excess land for later development.
+The property is 95.2% occupied by a mix of national and regional tenants.
+In 2016, a 245 stall parking structure was constructed adjacent to the building.
+Two MarketPointe has 1,214 parking stalls for a ratio of 5.0 stalls per 1,000 square feet of leasable area.